ks-randhawa0649/aurora/README.md

 1. Go to http://localhost:3000.
 2. Register a new account and log in #to test the project you can also use these credentials: email : test1@aurora.com , password: test1 .
 3. Browse products, add items to the cart, and proceed to checkout.
-4. Enter test card details on the Stripe Embedded Checkout page (using Stripe’s test cards).
+4. Enter test card details on the Stripe Embedded Checkout page (using Stripe’s test cards, one of them is mentioned below in the document).
 5. After successful payment, you’ll be redirected back to the site, and an order will be stored in MySQL.
 6. Click the floating Aurora AI button to open the chat and ask the stylist for outfit ideas and style suggestions.